 1 Year 1 Unit (Up to 12 College Credits)

-The research seminar class is a three-year course, designed to provide students with first hand experience with the methodology of research.
+The research seminar class is a three-year course, designed to provide students with first-hand experience with the methodology of research.
 The course requires an individual to work independently.
 The student must be willing to devote the time and effort necessary to search out and study scientific information.
-The student must be willing to asses this information and report the findings orally and as a written report.
+The student must be willing to assess this information and report the findings orally and as a written report.
 The course is directed to those students who wish to use original research in pursuit of excellence.
 Students are also required to share their research in both a public and competitive forum.
 The student will be compiling a portfolio of their work that is a very valuable college interview tool.
 A parent meeting is required prior to enrollment.
 At this time the student will receive a summer assignment that must be completed prior to their first year.

 Course is offered to 10th – 12th graders.
 Students can earn college credit during Year 2 and Year 3.